sofiadilucia/Bayesian-Networks/README.md

 # Bayesian-Networks

 Gigi's branch Readme
+[25/5 update]
+k2 is stable and performs well.
+Now to tidy everything up and compare w/bnstruct

 Done k2 algorithm, it seems that computations are not numerically stable with large datasets( learning.test [6x5000]), while it performs fast and seamlessly with small dataset from the paper K2_algorithm.pdf (Ruiz)